Week 3: Genome Analytics

 Most utilities that use this index file will by default assume that the index and the original file are located in the same place.
 Our new process will call mostly the same samtools faidx command, but now by including the index, it will extract out the sequence associated with the coordinates provided in our region_of_interest.txt

 1. Generate a new main.nf script in the samtools_faidx_subset directory under modules.
 You may copy your main.nf from the samtools_faidx directory as the inputs, outputs, and commands will all be largely similar.
-Remember that the both the original file and index need to be in the same location for most tools to utilize it.
+Modify the inputs to match the cardinality and order of your subset_ch.
+Use the ’>function in bash to save the outputs of this process to a file calledregion.subset.fna`

 Basic Local Alignment Search Tool

-1. Please select the nucleotide blast option and open the file you created named your_genome.region.subset.fna.
+1. Please select the nucleotide blast option and open the file you created named region.subset.fna.
 Copy the sequence found within that file into the query section of BLAST and leave all other options at default.
-Answer the following question in your provided week3_tasks.Rmd:

-1. Please take a screenshot of the BLAST results returned from your query.
+2. Please take a screenshot of the BLAST results returned from your query.
+Make sure to briefly address the following questions in the provided ipynb.
 What are some of the possible alignments of your sequence of interest?
 Are there are any commonalities in the organisms found if you see multiple equally valid results?

 Many times in bioinformatics pipelines, we will need to run a custom script that will perform a specific analysis or operation.
 For this pipeline, we wish to calculate some basic statistics about the chosen genome.
 We will take advantage of the fact that FASTA files are simple text files with a defined format that can be easily parsed.